rody/flymake-pmd/README.md

   (setq flymake-pmd-use-pmd-6 t)
   ;; PMD 6.x cli differs between windows and unix-like OSes.
-  ;; On windows, the pmd command can be called directly and ;; `flymake-pmd-pmd-6-app-name should be nil.
+  ;; On windows, the pmd command can be called directly and ;; `flymake-pmd-pmd-6-app-name should be "" (empty string).
   ;; On macos and unix, the run.sh script provided by PMD ;; needs the name of the app as a parameter.
-  (setq flymake-pmd-pmd-6-app-name "pmd")
+  (setq flymake-pmd-pmd-6-app-name "pmd"))
 ```

+At runtime `flymake-pmd` tries to discover the ruleset file to use.
+It is looking for a file in the same directory or any parent directory as the current on which matches the following names: "pmd.xml", "pmd-ruleset.xml" or "ruleset.xml".
+If no such file is found, an error will be raised.

+This list of name can be configured by changing the value of `flymake-pmd-ruleset-filename-list`.

 ## Limitations